Tour Guide and Writer @ Crete Urban Adventures. Avid traveller. Passionate photographer. Cultural adventurer. Experience seeker.

 St. Theotokopoulou 70, Chania Town, Crete

-Stellas Kitchen tavern serves homemade traditional Greek dishes according to old-time recipes, of which most of them are vegan-friendly.
+This tavern serves homemade traditional Greek dishes according to old-time recipes, of which the majority are vegan-friendly.

 St. Souliou 55, Rethymnon Town, Crete

-Peskesi is one of the most famous restaurants in Heraklion.
-Its focus is on Cretan cuisine created with local fresh products with a wide range of vegan options available
+This is one of the most famous restaurants in Heraklion.
+Peskesi focuses on Cretan cuisine created with local fresh products with a wide range of vegan options available

 St. Kapetan Haralampi 6-8, Heraklion, Crete

-NektaR is a vegan bar located in Chania city which offers fresh juices and light bites such as vegan energy bars, raw lunches, desserts and salads.
+A vegan bar located in Chania city, NektaR offers fresh juices and light bites such as vegan energy bars, raw lunches, desserts and salads.
 It’s also a 100% plastic-free zone.

 Eleutheriou Venizelou 9, Chania Town, Crete

-Rovythi (The Chickpea) is a cooperative-run café in the centre of Heraklion offering organic food and plenty of vegan take out options such as falafel, fresh fruits and vegetable dishes.
+Menaing ‘The Chickpea,’ Rovythi is a cooperative-run café in the centre of Heraklion offering organic food and plenty of vegan take out options such as falafel, fresh fruits and vegetable dishes.

 Meramvellou 9, Heraklion, Crete

-Kardamon in Agios Nikolaos is a vegan/vegetarian restaurant that prides itself in cooking healthy Greek food such as, mushrooms burger, falafels and wraps.
+Located in Agios Nikolaos, Kardamon is a vegan/vegetarian restaurant that prides itself in cooking healthy Greek food such as, mushrooms burger, falafels and wraps.

 Plateia Eleftheriou Venizelou 7-8, Agios Nikolaos, Crete